-I have a chaotic life full of kids, dogs, coffee, my best girls, blogging, a full time job, screaming kids, laundry, remodeling, mowing, taking the trash out, a crazy family, more kids thrown in the mix, bad plumbing, laughing until I pee my pants, electrical malfunctions, and everything else the Big G thinks He needs to throw at me on this ride we call life, all the while trying to survive being a single mother.
+I have a chaotic life full of kids, rebuilding after our house burnt, coffee, my best girls, mornings in my breezeway, blogging, a full time job, screaming kids, laundry, remodeling, Asperger's/OCD Big'K, mowing, taking the trash out, Bipolar w/psychosis and RAD Lil'K, a crazy family, more kids thrown in the mix, bad plumbing, laughing until I pee my pants, electrical malfunctions, and everything else the Big G thinks He needs to throw at me on this ride we call life, all the while trying to survive being a single mother.
 Because let's face it...every day that I wake up, I am outnumbered!

 A very vivid memory from my childhood is of my mother hosting Tupperware parties.
 The kids shooed out of the room and told to play outside while a conservatively dressed presenter would pass around the latest and greatest in plastic storage.
 The living room became a lit stage while the presenter choreographed a dance that perfectly combined a product demonstration with a flowing conversation between at least a dozen women craving adult conversation.
 Women using the kid-less and husband-less moment as a chance to snack on finger sandwiches and exchange war stories from the home front.
 This was female bonding time.
 Woman time.
 Mother time.
 A time that helped the stay at home mom feel less isolated.
 There would be a lot of gossiping, laughing, sharing, venting, complaining and in general just some good 'ole hen cackling.
 The most important thing that happened during this time was something that they did not expect.
 Therapy.